sreedhar-shreyas/INFO6150-Assignment9/README.md

    - Implement validation for email and full name during user creation and update.

 2. **Password Security:**
-   - Use bcrypt to securely hash and store passwords.
+   - Use bcrypt to securely hash and store passwords and salt is displayed in backend.

 3. **Express API Endpoints:**
    - Create Express API endpoints for user management and authentication.